 - Credits for Boingo Wi-Fi, Global Entry, Shoprunner and Uber.
 Even with the high annual fee, this premium card also comes with several credits and free services for frequent travelers.
 Cardholders get free Boingo Preferred Plan membership, free Shoprunner two-day delivery, along with monthly credits for Uber rides and one Global Entry or TSA PreCheck fee waiver every five years.

-- Highest annual fees.
-While the card may offer the most status and immediate benefits, it also comes with the highest fee.
+- High annual fees.
+While the card may offer the most status and immediate benefits, it also comes with an expensive annual fee.
 At $550 for the annual fee, you will be pay for all your benefits in the first month, before you can get any value from them.